SCOTTISH ISLANDS ON A BUDGET

 I have travelled around a lot of the islands I have visited on a motorbike.
 They are a lot easier to manoeuvre on single track roads and more importantly are only about a third/half of the price of a car on ferry journeys.
 For a motorbike and 2 passengers (rider and passenger) on a day trip to the Isle of Mull in peak season, the cost would be around £55 (RET £20).
 The savings are higher when using the Island Rover or Hopscotch tickets.
 Motorcycle Scotland is an excellent website with some great routes to choose from around Scotland and the islands.

 When motorcycling on the islands, wind can be a factor and sometimes the weather can be difficult.
 But on a clear, sunny day with no wind, there is no feeling like it.

-Similar to motorbikes – bicycles are an excellent way to travel to, from and around the islands.
+Similar to motorbikes – bicycles are an excellent way to travel the scottish islands on a budget.
 On CalMac ferries there is no charge for bikes.
 Another plus point is that a lot of the islands are relatively flat.
 My top 5 islands to cycle around would be Colonsay, Cumbrae, Fair Isle, Muck and North Ronaldsay.
 The wind can be a factor, especially if you are cycling around the coast.
 Cycling Scotland is an excellent website about cycling in Scotland and has lots of useful information.
 Bus, rail and ferry companies that will carry bikes include:

 - ScotRail – welcomes cyclists on all services, and taking your bike is free.
 Increased cycle capacity is available on many routes.
 In some cases, it is mandatory to book in advance.